The Center for Accessibility and Disability Resources at Saint Louis University supports SLU students along their pathway to success and achievement.

 Many textbooks are now available digitally through the SLU Bookstore's e-reader, YUZU.
 You can purchase e-books directly from the site and get an access code emailed to you instantly that will allow you to download and read your book.
 YUZU has a web app and an iPad app.

-The Center for Accessibility and Disability Resources has a braille embosser to create documents and other necessities for students who are visually impaired or blind that use braille as a means of learning and communicating.
-Students are encouraged to contact the Center for Accessibility and Disability Resources to set up an appointment to use the braille embosser.
+The Center for Accessibility and Disability Resources has a braille embosser to create documents and other necessities for students who are visually impaired or blind students who use Braille to learn and communicate.
+Students are encouraged to contact the Center for Accessibility and Disability Resources to schedule an appointment to use the braille embosser.

 Saint Louis University provides assistive technology and equipment to students registered with the Center for Accessibility and Disability Resources.
-Assistive technology includes items such as FM systems, WritingBird, talking calculators, smart pens, lecture microphones and lecture recording devices.
+Assistive technology includes FM systems, WritingBirds, talking calculators, smart pens, lecture microphones and lecture recording devices.
 Students borrowing equipment from our office will be asked to sign an equipment loan agreement form that outlines roles and responsibilities.
-This form will be kept on file throughout the duration of the equipment loan.
+This form will be kept on file throughout the equipment loan.

 Medical equipment (e.g. wheelchair, scooter, and/or crutches) is available for use on SLU’s campus through several resources, including: